 Individuals can only be restricted in making decisions after being assessed and any decisions made about them must be made in their best interests.

 Data Protection Act 2018

-This act ensures that those who hold personal information such as organisation’s and public bodies keep it confidential, accurate and only as long as necessary.
+This act ensures that those who hold personal information (such as companies, organisations and public bodies) keep it confidential, accurate and only as long as necessary.

 Personal data can only be shared on a need-to-know basis and with the individual’s consent.
 It should also be stored on secure systems.

 This act puts the responsibility on local authorities to ensure the well-being of their community by identifying individuals with care needs, assessing them and providing services.
 It has a focus on prevention, which includes having accessible information and advice and services available to delay the impact of an individual’s needs.

 This act helps to improve individuals’ independence and well-being, allowing individuals access to the care they need before they develop into more serious needs and access to information to make informed decisions.

 In your own words explain what is meant by the term capacity.

 Capacity is an individual’s capability of being able to do something and mental capacity is an individual’s ability to make decisions for themselves.
 To measure an individual’s capacity to make a decision they must be able to understand the information they are given, retain it long enough and be able to weigh up the pros and cons as well as be able to communicate their choice.
 Mental capacity is assessed on a decision-by-decision basis so an individual may have the capacity to make some decisions but not others.

 At times you might be unsure whether individuals to whom you give care and support fully understand the choices they have or what type of support and care they need.
 Explain why it is important to assume that someone has capacity to make decisions unless there is evidence that they do not.